Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 * Changed to ATSAME54P20A processor
 * Added a second CAN port to the RJ12 connector on pins 3 and 5 for potential future firmware features.
 * Change both CAN bus termination resistors to a single 120R resistor with a single jumper
+* Change status and activity LEDs to use SWCLK and SWDIO as on other boards

 ## Revision v1.02b